Dubhbruja Flatcoats

 Our Story

-The dunesWe now have more room for the whelping boxes which is great as we like to raise our puppies for the first 5-5 1/2 weeks in our home as they get to see the telly, hear the Hoover etc., when they start to go over the side of the box at about 5 weeks they move house to a special puppy pen that has been fitted out for them with a heated sleeping pod, plus an inside run and also their own play yard.
-They get out to the paddocks where they get some wonderful views and loads of space to play in, the plan is to change things around so that they get their own garden space too as puppies love grass under their bellies!
-They get to meet all the visitors, delivery men, post men and women and generally greet anyone who calls.
-We are hoping at some point to turn some of the outbuildings into a holiday let (with kennels!), so no excuse for not coming to see us with your flatties then!!!
-Anyway that's my update about the move and where we live complete please read on for a bit of background about us and the gang.
+Our puppies are born in the house and remain there for the first 5- 5.5 weeks of their life in their own room with mum.
+They're well used to a busy household and all that entails.
+When they start to go over the side of the box at about 5 weeks they move house to a special puppy pen that has been fitted out for them with a heated sleeping pod, inside run and their own play yard.
+They get out to the paddocks where they get some wonderful views and loads of space to play.
+They get to meet all the visitors, delivery men, posties and generally greet anyone who calls.

 A bit of History for you!

-I always had lots of pets of one kind or another as I grew up cats, dogs, terrapins, fish, pigeons and pheasants and often several at the same time in our home.
-Granddad was a farmer as was Dad and when Josh was just a baby still in his pram we visited Dad on his farm in Aberdeenshire where we met our first two flat coated retrievers, a big beautiful dog and a lovely little bitch we were struck by their beauty and elegance also by their endless enthusiasm and obvious love for just about everybody, they were so interested in Josh who was still only about 9 months old and insisted on washing his face whenever they could but we never worried that they would hurt him.
+I always had lots of pets of one kind or another as I grew up.
+Granddad was a farmer as was Dad and when Josh was around 10 months old we visited Dad on his farm herein Aberdeenshire where we met our first two flat coated retrievers, a big beautiful dog and a lovely little bitch we were struck by their beauty and elegance also by their endless enthusiasm and obvious love for just about everybody, they were so interested in Josh and it was obivous that they felt the same and we never worried that they would hurt him.
 I didn't see a flat coat again for about 10 years until it turned out that Dad's partner had two (the parents of our girls Bramble, Willow and Ziva) Justin and I were instantly captivated by them all over again and spent the entire holiday just hanging out with the dogs never actually believing that we'd be lucky enough to own one.
 Justin had never had a pet of his own, until we had our old cross breed rescue Theo who is sadly no longer with us, he was a stray and came with his own set of problems which we researched and dealt with as we went along, it wasn't always easy owning him but he was always a loyal, loving boy to us and he taught us a lot about dogs with problems.

 Anyway several visits later and much to our delight Abby was in pup and actually gave birth to the litter while we were there.
 This was the first time I played midwife to a Flatty and out of this litter came the lovely Bramble who duly arrived home in Cheshire.
 As the months went by we grew more and more impressed with her lovely nature and fabulous looks, I found myself staring at her all the time she was so beautiful!

-It's written in a book about Flat coats that they are like pheasant and you always needed a brace!
+I rember reading that flatties are like pheasant and you always needed a brace!
 And sure enough 18 months after Bramble was born we decided that she really did need a friend and on cue Abby produced another litter and along came Willow, so different from Bramble in many ways but a wonderful character, very pretty and much slower to mature physically than Bram.

-After much thought and visiting shows talking to other breeders and letting them see our girls we were convinced by a very well thought of lady in the flatcoat world that we should mate Bramble and later Willow.
-Wanting to do things properly we decided we should have an Affix, after much debate DubhBruja was settled on (pronounced DooBrewa), Dubh, which is Gaelic for black (a nod to the girls Scottish heritage) and Bruja, which is Spanish for sorceress/witch because Bramble bewitched us (I vetoed Justin offerings of Lug Nuts and rubber legs!), I've had cause to regret the choice when it comes to typing and spelling it!!
+After much thought and visiting shows, talking to other breeders and letting them see our girls we were convinced by a very well thought of lady in the flatcoat world that we should mate Bramble and later Willow.
+Wanting to do things properly we decided we should have an Affix, after much debate DubhBruja was settled on (pronounced DooBrewa), Dubh, which is Gaelic for black (a nod to the girls Scottish heritage) and Bruja, which is Spanish for sorceress/witch because Bramble bewitched us.

 Now the proud owner of a kennel club affix we went looking for a stud dog for Bramble and found a very well respected lady who had bred, shown and worked Flat coats for many years and had a wonderful liver dog that had been very successful in the show ring, field trials and gundog work we liked him and she thought Bramble (and Willow also) were lovely examples of the breed so we went ahead with the match.
 Much to our disappointment the mating was not successful and although we tried again the next time Bramble came in season we still had no success, we came to the conclusion that we were getting the timing wrong.
 Racing up and down the length of the country was very wearing for both us and her, so we decided to see if we could find our own dog (any excuse for another Flatty)!
 I was pretty determined and with a few phone calls to various breeders we were lucky to find another successful breeder that had a lovely liver pup just arrived from Ireland and the very handsome Murdoch came along.